Eugène Ruffy

-Eugène Ruffy (2 August 1854 in Lutry – 25 October 1919) was a Swiss politician.
+Eugène Ruffy (2 August 1854 in Lutry – 25 October 1919 in Bern) was a Swiss politician.

+Early life

+Ruffy was born in Lutry on August 2, 1854 to politician Victor Ruffy (1823–1869) and Alice Mégroz.
+His maternal grandfather was Marc Auguste Louis, a silk merchant from Lyon.

+Ruffy got his Bachelor of Law from Lausanne in 1877 and worked as an intern under Louis Ruchonnet.

+Career

 He was elected to the Swiss Federal Council on 14 December 1893 and resigned on 31 October 1899.
 He was affiliated with the Free Democratic Party of Switzerland.

 During his time in office he headed the following departments: